What Is Foundation?

 Read More: Which Cement Is Best For House Construction

-below figure shows the different position in which this footing can be utilized and their choice depends upon the physical conditions of each specific case.
+The below figure shows the different positions in which this footing can be utilized and their choice depends upon the physical conditions of each specific case.

 - The column is located near the property line and its dimension restricted

 The stress concept is very simple for civil engineers.
-We know that stress is ratio weight by area.
-For example, if a building has are 10m x 10 m weighs 100 tons, and has a raft foundation, then the stress on the soil is weight/area = 100/100 = 1 ton per square meter.
+We know that stress is a ratio weight by area.
+For example, if a building has is 10m x 10 m weighs 100 tons and has a raft foundation, then the stress on the soil is weight/area = 100/100 = 1 ton per square meter.